seeren/container/README.md

 $container->register(new MyProvider);
 $foo = $container->get("foo");
 ```
-A custom provider have to extends ServiceProvider and add element to his service attribut
+A custom provider have to extends ServiceProvider and add elements to his service attribut
 ```php
 class MyProvider extends ServiceProvider
 {